Kangaroo Reproductive System Kangaroo Genitalia

 Photo: Male kangaroo penis and scrotum

 A male kangaroo does not have two penises!
-Instead, the male kangaroo has a single slender penis that is usually retracted and hidden away into a preputial sac inside its cloaca.
-When aroused, the male kangaroo's erect penis extends out of its cloaca and curves forward and upwards.
-It is 18 to 25 centimetres long (see photo).
+Instead, the male kangaroo has a single slender penis that is usually tucked away into a preputial sac inside its cloaca.
+When aroused, the erect penis (see photos) extends out of its cloaca and curves forward and upwards reaching a length of 18 to 25 centimetres (7 to 10 inches).

 Male kangaroo penis visible while its hopping